jamesheald/COIN/README.md

    - "[Truncated Normal Generator](https://web.maths.unsw.edu.au/~zdravkobotev/)" by Zdravko Botev.
 3. Add each package to the MATLAB search path using the following command:
     ```
-    addpath(genpath('directory')); % 'directory' is the full path to the root folder of the package
+    addpath(genpath('directory')); % 'directory' is the full path to the base folder of the package
     ```

 ## Usage